Private school fees are rising again. How to fund education.

 The Grandparent Strategy and Capital Drain

 This is where we have to look beyond income and look at assets.
-Many families are turning to grandparents for help, which can be highly tax-efficient for Inheritance Tax planning if done correctly.
-Alternatively, drawing down from ISAs (which have grown tax-free) is often the smartest way to bridge the gap during the high-school years.
+Many families are turning to grandparents for help, which can be highly tax-efficient for Inheritance Tax planning if done correctly using the 'gifts out of normal income' exemption (subject to HMRC rules, always consult a tax professional).

 What you must absolutely avoid is reducing your pension contributions to pay school fees.
 The tax relief you lose by stopping pension contributions is brutal.
 Education is important, but your retirement security is paramount.
 We need a mathematically sound plan, not a panic reaction.